Sabibilina/benchmark-application/PROGRESS.md

 ### Architecture
 - [ ] At least 3 distinct language/framework stacks used across 8 services (M-26)
-- [ ] Database-per-service pattern enforced, no shared databases (M-27)
+- [ ] Database-per-service pattern enforced — no shared databases (M-27)
 - [ ] All protected endpoints require JWT; only `/auth/register` and `/auth/login` are public (M-25)

 ### Artifacts
-- [ ] `docker-compose.yml` starts all 8 services + full infrastructure in one command
+- [ ] `docker-compose.yml` starts all 8 services + frontend + full infrastructure in one command
-- [ ] Source code complete and runnable for all 8 services (no pseudocode or placeholders)
+- [ ] Source code complete and runnable for all 8 services and the frontend (no pseudocode or placeholders)
-- [ ] Dockerfiles present and building for all 8 services
+- [ ] Dockerfiles present and building for all 8 services and the frontend
-- [ ] `.env.example` present and complete for all 8 services
+- [ ] `.env.example` present and complete for all 8 services and the frontend
 - [ ] Database schemas / migrations present for all services with persistence
 - [ ] Catalog CSV seed script included and runs automatically at startup
 - [ ] MinIO bucket initialization runs automatically at startup